perfumerlabs/docs/perfumer/index.md

 }
 ```

-We want to make a class with method sumThenMultiply():
+We want to generate a class with method sumThenMultiply():

 ```php
 interface MyClass